ShraGadh/demo-first/README.md

 # demo-first
-this is my first GIT repository.
+This is my first GIT repository.
+Author - Shraddha Gadhikar